day8/re-frame-10x/README.md

 # re-frame-trace

 `re-frame-trace` is a programmer's dashboard.
-It allows you to see inside a running `re-frame` application, helping you to understand it and debug it.
+It helps you to see inside a running `re-frame` application, allowing you to better understand it and debug it.

 **Status:** Alpha.  [![Clojars Project](https://img.shields.io/clojars/v/day8.re-frame/trace.svg)](https://clojars.org/day8.re-frame/trace)